dancomanlive/dagger-fastapi-llm-demo/README.md

 This project exposes several REST API endpoints that leverage Dagger containers for various operations.

-For detailed information about all available endpoints, request formats, and response examples, please refer to the [API Usage Documentation](./API_USAGE.md).

 Key endpoints include:
-- `GET /hello` - Simple greeting from a container
+- `GET /` - Welcome message
-- `GET /echo` - Echo text from a container
+- `GET /hello?name=World` - Simple greeting from a Dagger container
 - `POST /chat` - Interact with OpenAI models
-- `POST /process` - Process and transform JSON data
+- `POST /validate-document` - Validate documents against a schema
-- `POST /analyze-text` - Analyze text and get statistics
+- `POST /test-qdrant` - Test connection to Qdrant vector database

-- `POST /filter-csv` - Filter CSV data based on column values
+Each endpoint demonstrates how to use Dagger containers to perform specific tasks in a secure, isolated environment.

 ## 🔧 Creating New Container Tools